Ultimate Farm Tax Filing Guide for 2023

 When you go to file your farm’s taxes, you’ll likely see form Schedule F. This form, titled “Profit or Loss from Farming,” allows you to report your farm’s net profit and loss for the year.
 The profit and loss reported on your Schedule F then gets transferred over to form 1040 to calculate your tax liability.
 Schedule F is also where you’ll report information that will allow you to claim tax deductions.

-You’ll need to file Schedule F if you fit the IRS definition: “You are in the business of farming if you cultivate, operate, or manage a farm for profit, either as owner or tenant.
+You’ll need to file Schedule F if you fit the IRS definition for a farm: “You are in the business of farming if you cultivate, operate, or manage a farm for profit, either as owner or tenant.
 A farm includes livestock, dairy, poultry, fish, fruit, and truck farms.
 It also includes plantations, ranches, ranges, and orchards.”

-Don’t worry - you can work with an accountant to fill out Schedule F. And, staying organized ahead of tax time with tools like FarmRaise Tracks will help you export your data in a Schedule F friendly format.
+Don’t worry - when it's time to file your Schedule F, you can go for user-friendly IRS-approved tax software or team up with a tax professional authorized to e-file returns for you.
+This will make tax season a breeze!
+And, staying organized ahead of tax time with tools like FarmRaise Tracks will help you export your data in a Schedule F friendly format.
 It’s especially important to calculate properly because net farm income is subject to self-employment tax.

 To fill out Schedule F, you’ll need to gather a variety of data from your farm, including: